North Platte motorcyclist dies in collision with pickup

 A North Platte man died Friday after his motorcycle collided with a pickup, according to the Lincoln County Sheriff’s Office.

-Alexander Heiser, 23, was driving a motorcycle eastbound on Highway 30 when a pickup pulled onto the highway from Game Trail Road.
-The pickup was attempting to turn into the westbound lanes of the highway.
+Alexander Heiser, 23, was driving a motorcycle east on U.S. Highway 30 when a pickup pulled onto the highway from Game Trail Road.
+The pickup was trying to turn into the westbound lanes.

 Heiser was unable to avoid a collision with the vehicle, authorities said.
 He was taken to Great Plains Health in North Platte, where he was pronounced dead.